swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 We need an easy way to edit the Package.swift manifest from automated tools, for cases where you don't want users to have to update the Swift code directly.
-We think that it's possible to provide API to allow this, probably using [`SwiftSyntax`](https://github.com/apple/swift/tree/master/tools/SwiftSyntax).
+We think that it's possible to provide an API to allow this, probably using [`SwiftSyntax`](https://github.com/apple/swift/tree/master/tools/SwiftSyntax).

 Thread: N/A